Algorithmic Operations: Lessons from Bandit Algorithms

 In order to create substantial decision feedback, look for decisions that produce a large amount of relevant and nearly independent data.
 That is, the decision should happen many times.
 Variables that discriminate a good from a bad decision should be observable, as should the decision variable itself and an immediately attributable reward.
 Decisions should not heavily influence each other.

-By this description, setting prices is a decision worth targeting.
+By this description, setting prices on highly transacted goods is a decision worth targeting.
 In the case of rideshare, most factors that influence a rider’s decision to pay are observable: the starting and ending locations, the time, the weather, the supply of drivers, traffic conditions and the estimated time of arrival.
 The price itself and whether the ride was accepted are also available.
-Finally, rider acceptances are nearly independent; we can assume one riders acceptance is not influenced by another’s3.
+Finally, rider acceptances are nearly independent; we can assume one riders acceptance is not influenced by another’s5.
 Decision problems of a similar character, especially those so immediately related to revenue, are good targets.

 Look for independence.
 Dependency and complexity are a scourge to Algo Ops.
 There are several forms of independence.
 Look for independence across system components; the deployment procedure should be independent of the specific model deployed.
 Look for independence across time; a short term signal, like a user reaction, is much better than slow moving time series, like user retention curves.
 Look for independence concurrently across variables; variables that can safely be assumed to be causally ‘upstream’ of other variables are good targets, especially when starting.
 Look for independence across systems; ridesharing companies simplify their operations greatly when they can treat their supply and demand populations separately.